section-engineering-education/engineering-education/articles/lipa-na-mpesa-online/index.md

 - [Nodemon](https://nodemon.io/)
 - [Dotenv](https://www.npmjs.com/package/dotenv)

-### Conclusions
+### Conclusion
-Mpesa users are rapidly growing hence software developers need to familiarize themselves with Daraja API.
-In this article, we have covered an introduction to Mpesa, creating a Safaricom developer account, creating an app, getting an OAuth token, and implementing Lipa na Mpesa online.
-Apart from what we have covered here, there are more functionalities from the [documentation](https://developer.safaricom.co.ke/docs).
+Mpesa userbase is rapidly growing, therefore it would be wise for software developers to familiarize themselves with the Daraja API.
+In this article, we have covered an introduction to Mpesa, we createdd a Safaricom developer account, created an app, got the OAuth token, and implemented Lipa na Mpesa online.
+Apart from what we have covered here, there are more functionalities in the [documentation](https://developer.safaricom.co.ke/docs).
 Feel free to check them out.

 ---
 Peer Review Contributions by: [Linus Muema](/engineering-education/authors/linus-muema/)